Grand Bazaar Istanbul

 Craftsmen and merchants of the same trade were organized into guilds (esnaf), which regulated working hours, quality standards and prices.
 Today the bazaar is home to around 4,000 shops offering a wide variety of goods, including jewelry, textiles, ceramics, spices and souvenirs.

-The Changing Trades of the Grand Bazaar
+The Shops and Changing Trades

 Many traditional trades have changed or disappeared over time.
 Professions such as slipper-makers, quilt-stitchers and fez-makers survive mainly as street names.
-(Note: the fez was a widely worn male headpiece in the Ottoman Empire — a truncated cone of red felt with a flat top and a black tassel.)
+(Note: the fez was a widely worn male headpiece in the Ottoman Empire: a truncated cone of red felt with a flat top and a black tassel.)

 Over the centuries the Grand Bazaar has seen many changes.
 While some crafts have faded, others adapted to modern demands.
 Today visitors encounter a mix of traditional artisans and contemporary retailers, reflecting the evolving nature of commerce in Istanbul.